 Both your ticket and your companion’s must be on the same flight on the same date and time.
 If you end up cancelling your flight, your companion’s flight will also be cancelled.
 If you’d like to change your flight, you’ll also have to change your second ticket.
 You also have to show up and check in for the flight together, so make sure to bring the physical Companion Pass and, of course, valid forms of identification.

 Changing Your Companion

-Unfortunately, due to Chase’s 5/24 restrictions, the Southwest Companion Pass is going to be difficult to earn for veteran travel hackers.
+Unfortunately, due to Chase’s 5/24 restrictions, the Southwest Companion Pass is going to be difficult to earn for veteran travel reward earners.
 People who are new to the scene should strongly consider it as a second priority, after the Chase Sapphire Reserve and Preferred credit cards.
-When timed correctly, though, the Companion Pass can save you thousands of dollars over the course of two years!
+When timed correctly, though, the Companion Pass can save you thousands of dollars over the course of up to two years!

 It allows you to choose one person to fly with you for free on Southwest every time you purchase a flight or redeem points for a flight.